robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 ## Advantages
 - Overflow on linked structures never occurs unless the memory is actually full.
+- Insertion and deletion are simpler than for static arrays.
+- With large records, moving pointers is easier and faster than moving the items themselves.

 ## Pointers
 Pointers represent the address of a location in memory.
 A variable storing a pointer to a given data item can provide more freedom than storying a copy of the item itself.